 OAC 4901:1-10-28(A)(2) provides that “the electric utility’s tariff for net metering shall be identical in rate structure, all retail rate components, and any monthly charges, to the tariff to which the same customer would be assigned if that customer were not a customer generator.”
 However, in a typical situation a customer is not assigned to particular tariff, but instead is eligible for one or more tariffs and may be able to choose which of the eligible tariffs to receive service under.
 OAC 4901:1-10-28(A)(2) should be modified to clarify that customers remain eligible for all tariffs that the customer was eligible for before the customer became a customer generator.
 Accordingly, IGS and Hull propose the following revisions to OAC 4901:1-10-28(A)(2).

-The electric utility’s tariff for net metering shall be identical in rate structure, all retail rate components, and any monthly charges, to the tariff to which the same customer would be assigned if that customer were not a customer generator.
+The electric utility’s tariff for net metering shall be identical in rate structure, all retail rate components, and any monthly charges, to any tariff to which the same customer is eligible if that customer were not a customer generator.
 Such terms shall not change simply because a customer becomes a customer generator.

 The Commission Should Adopt Proposed OAC 4901:1-10-34